It’s time to break our addiction to metrics — starting with employee engagement.

 We default to measuring things because it give us some semblance of control.
 When we can plot a line graph that says where we were yesterday versus today, a small sense of comfort is gained.
 That blip in the line is progress, right?
 Self-worth now validated!
 We think to ourselves: “Phew, I guess we’re kinda doing okay now.”

 Our addiction to measuring things in our business is perhaps most apparent when it comes to employee engagement.
-I can’t tell you how many times people have asked me if our software, Know Your Company, measures employee engagement.
+I can’t tell you how many times people have asked me if our software, Know Your Team, measures employee engagement.
 Each time, I tell them resoundingly, “No.”

 We do not measure employee engagement, and we never will.